Volley Week logo

 Service Errors 11 9

-Beroe 2016 won the match primarily with a more solid performance at the net and greater efficiency in attack.
-The 12 percent difference in attack and better reception clearly show why the hosts controlled the course of play in key moments.
-CSKA was close in some elements but failed to find consistency in offense, which tipped the scales in favor of the Stara Zagora team.
+Beroe 2016 won the match primarily due to a more solid performance at the net and greater efficiency in attack.
+The 12 percent difference in attack and better reception clearly show why the hosts controlled the key moments.
+CSKA was close in some elements but failed to find consistency offensively, and this tipped the scales in favor of the Stara Zagora team.